Skip to main content.

 Prof. Biyong Luo

 4 Credits.
 An introduction to multivariable and vector calculus.
 This is the third and the final semester of the Calculus sequence.
-Topics cover 3-D analytical geometry, partial derivatives, directional derivatives, gradient, applications, multiple integrals, parameterized curves and surfaces, vector fields, line integrals and Green theorem, flux, and divergence, Stokes and the divergence theorems.
-MTH 213 can be replaced by MTH 211.
+Topics cover 3-D analytical geometry, partial derivatives, directional derivatives, gradient, applications, multiple integrals, parameterized curves, and surfaces, vector fields, line and surface integrals, Green's theorem, flux and divergence, Stokes and the divergence theorems.
 Pre-requisite: MTH 152 or MTH 154.

 Honors Enrichment